infrawatch/documentation/README.md

     brew install asciidoctor make

-Alternatively, you can install the XCode development environment to make the "make" utility available on PATH, however this takes about an hour to download and install and requires several gigabytes of HDD space:
+Alternatively, to make the "make" utility available on PATH, you can install the XCode development environment.
+However,  you must ensure you have several gigabytes of HDD space available and allow for approximately an hour to download and install the XCode development environment:

     xcode-select --install